 6. Set the altimeter barometric input to 29.92 In.
 Hg.
 Increase the input pressure to -1000 feet and begin to compare the Altitude Digitizer output, as displayed on the computer, to the altimeter reading at every 1000-foot mark.
-When the Digitizer output begins to differ from the altimeter by more than ±30 feet begin to change the Digitizer error curve. (§4.9 provides a table to for the technician to record the changes entered.)
+When the Digitizer output begins to differ from the altimeter by more than ±30 feet begin to change the Digitizer error curve. (§4.9 provides a table to record the changes entered.)